 05 of 07

 The most basic breakfast food would be a simple roll with jam or a sweet roll, but another popular breakfast treat is a magdalena—originally a shell-shaped lemon-flavored cake that is now more often in the form of a cupcake.
 Magdalenas are rich in flavor, but light and fluffy in texture, and have a sweet and lemony taste.

 Although we may know churros as a Mexican or Spanish dessert, they are a traditional breakfast food in Spain.
 The lightly fried dough is similar to a doughnut but shaped into long "sticks" with deep ridges, and sprinkled with sugar or honey.

 Another popular breakfast food is torrijas, which is Spanish bread pudding topped with sugar and cinnamon or rich honey.
 Torrijas is very similar to the popular American dish French toast and is usually made with the slices of bread that no one wants to make a sandwich with, like the ends.
 Milk, sugar, and cinnamon are brought to a boil and left to rest for five minutes before pouring over the bread.
 After sitting for an hour, the soaked bread is dipped into a whisked egg and fried.

 Toasts and Sandwiches

-Whether at home or in a local cafe, it is not unusual to see toast accompanied by butter or a mild, soft cheese.
-Pan con tomate is very popular, a simple toasted bread rubbed with very ripe tomato, garlic, and olive oil.
+Whether at home or in a local cafe, it is not unusual to see toast accompanied by butter or mild, soft cheese.
+Pan con tomate is very popular; a simple toasted bread rubbed with ripe tomato, garlic, and olive oil.
 Other open sandwiches enjoyed as a first meal are tostada con mantequilla y mermelada (bread with butter and jam) and toast with jamon, which is Spanish dry-cured ham.
 French bread sandwiches called bocadillos are offered with a variety of fillings for breakfast.